Bindu-S-S/Bindu-S-S/README.md

-# Hi there, I'm Bindu Sai Shivani Yerramsetti 👋
+# Hi there, I'm Sai 👋

 🎓 A passionate Master's student in Computer Software Engineering and an enthusiastic Software Engineer with a drive to build secure, scalable solutions.
 My expertise lies in **Full-Stack Development**, **Cybersecurity**, and **Data Engineering**, and I'm always looking for innovative ways to solve real-world challenges.